 I have 6,476 results in front of me.
 But it’s also easy to see that many of them don’t have high volume associated to them.
-So, I sort my data by volume and set aside a handful of the best ones (the ones with highest volume) in a new excel sheet or tab.
+So, I sort my data by volume and set aside a handful of the best ones (the ones with the highest volume) in a new Excel sheet or tab.

 I then make sure that words set aside are relevant to the specific product/service I’m researching.
 To continue with the example above, one of the highest volume keywords returned is ‘free keyword research tool.’
 It has a whopping 2,900ish volume.
 This is high volume, but if I’m not writing or targeting the term ‘free keyword research tools’ because I’m selling a paid service, I avoid it because it’s not relevant despite its high volume.

 Side note: Why shouldn’t I select a somewhat relevant term?
 If someone lands on my website because they looked for a ‘free keyword research tool,’ they’d leave as soon as they figured out I’m not selling one.
 In other words, it’s a bait and switch.
 People don’t respond well to that.
 More-so, when they leave, my Google Analytics will show a high click-through-rate alongside a high exit-rate.
 It’ll be difficult to identify whether people left because of the bait and switch or if they left because my content needs to be further optimized.